reedtaylor/plucky/INSTALLATION.md

     <img src="https://user-images.githubusercontent.com/8826853/74625192-7c51f680-5119-11ea-8b61-61ecd98dca43.png" width=200>

     In this step we wil be replacing the board we just removed, with its DAYBREAK counterpart.
-You may wish to place the DAYBREAK assembly on top of the DE1 during this step.
+You may wish to place the DAYBREAK housing on top of the DE1 during this step.

     <img src="https://user-images.githubusercontent.com/8826853/74625493-87f1ed00-511a-11ea-91fb-b930b45b2f8f.png" width=200>

-    The only thing making this step tricky is the fact that, like the BLE Adaptor, the DAYBREAK board has 8 pins, while the headers on the DE1 have only 6.
-It is very important to align these correctly: __The top 6 DAYBREAK should will engage with the DE1, and the bottom two should be visibly not-connected.__
+    The only thing tricky about this step is the fact that, like the BLE Adaptor, the DAYBREAK board has 8 pins, while the headers on the DE1 have only 6.
+It is important to align these correctly: __The top 6 DAYBREAK pins will engage with the DE1, and the bottom two DAYBREAK pins be visibly not-connected.__

     <img src="https://user-images.githubusercontent.com/8826853/74626001-42362400-511c-11ea-9241-3c62cde6a8cf.png" width=300>

-8. Now, assuming that you want to keep using the Decent BLE adaptor (so that your tablet keeps working), we will install that adaptor in its new home on DAYBREAK.
-Note that on this board all 8 pins will be inserted, and the Decent logo should be toward the nearby edge of the case.
+8. Now, assuming that you want to keep using the Decent BLE adaptor (so that your tablet keeps working), we will install that adaptor into its new home, on DAYBREAK.
+Note that on DAYBREAK all 8 pins will be inserted, and the Decent logo should be toward the nearby edge of the case.

     <img src="https://user-images.githubusercontent.com/8826853/74626706-6d217780-511e-11ea-95ea-1fdf9cfe4ce9.png" width=200>  <img src="https://user-images.githubusercontent.com/8826853/74626653-46634100-511e-11ea-85bf-0d691dddf6df.png" width=300>

-9. In this step we will begin reattaching the back panel.
+9. In this step we will begin re-attaching the back panel.

-   In order to keep the wiring neat, and to work within the limited length of our Picoblade ribbon cable, this step requires us to maintain a TINY bit of tension on the picoblade wires while.
+   In order to keep the wiring neat, and to work within the limited length of our Picoblade ribbon cable, this step requires us to maintain a TINY bit of tension on the picoblade wires while maneuvering the back panel.

    Note: __This step is VERY easy if you have a helper to lend a hand__, but can certainly be done alone as well.
 (The images will assume you are working alone.)